AadityaKGupta/Snake-Game/README.md

 OVERVIEW

-The Snake Game is a classic arcade game where the player controls a snake that moves around the screen, consuming food to grow longer while avoiding collisions with the walls and itself.
-This implementation is built using React for the frontend and Node.js for the backend.
+The Snake Game is a classic arcade game where the player controls a snake that moves around the screen, consuming food to grow longer while avoiding collisions with itself.
+In this implementation, the snake moves across the walls, meaning it will reappear on the opposite side when it moves off one edge of the screen.
+This edge-wrapping feature adds a strategic element to the gameplay.

 FEATURES